 HMOs are here to stay but the model is changing.
 Co-living and specialist or niche HMOs are becoming more normal in today’s property market.
-Whilst before landlords and developers looked to provide accommodation, now, to meet modern demand, they are creating spaces for particular demographic groups, that are not only places to live but which also foster community and cooperation.
+Whilst before landlords and developers looked to provide accommodation, now, to meet modern demand, they are creating spaces for particular demographic groups.

 Property Expert Series: Grant Erskine From Grant Erskine Architects

 - Part 1: Introducing Grant Erskine from Grant Erskine Architects

 - Part 2: What Are Grant Erskine Architects Currently Working On?

 - Part 3: Grant Erskine’s Biggest Property Development Success